-The National Eligibility Test (NET) is held twice in every year.
-This exam is organized by University Grant Commission (UGC) Joint with Council of Scientific & Industrial Research (CSIR).
+The National Eligibility Test (NET) is held twice every year.
+This exam is organized by the University Grant Commission (UGC) Joint with the Council of Scientific & Industrial Research (CSIR).

 The CSIR and UGC provide CSIR/UGC Research Fellowship to bright young men and women for training in methods of research under the expert guidance of faculty members/scientists working in University Departments/ National Laboratories and Institutions in various fields of Science.

 This article provides the best tips and suggestions on How to Prepare for NET Exam.

 How to Prepare for NET Exam (Life Science)?